moyano83/Spring-In-Action/README.md

     If there are multiple consumers, all of them receive the message
     * QueueChannel: Messages published into a QueueChannel are stored in a queue until pulled by a consumer in a first in, first out (FIFO) fashion.
 If there are multiple consumers, only one of them receives the message
-    * PriorityChannel: Like QueueChannel but, rather than FIFO behavior, mes- sages are pulled by consumers based on the message priority header.
+    * PriorityChannel: Like QueueChannel but, rather than FIFO behavior, messages are pulled by consumers based on the message priority header.
     * RendezvousChannel: Like QueueChannel except that the sender blocks the channel until a consumer receives the message, effectively synchronizing the sender with the consumer
-    * DirectChannel: Like PublishSubscribeChannel but sends a message to a sin- gle consumer by invoking the consumer in the same thread as the sender.
+    * DirectChannel: Like PublishSubscribeChannel but sends a message to a single consumer by invoking the consumer in the same thread as the sender.
 This allows for transactions to span across the channel
     * ExecutorChannel: Similar to DirectChannel but the message dispatch occurs via a TaskExecutor, taking place in a separate thread from the sender.
 This channel type doesn’t support transactions that span the channel